-The Problem with “Perfection” – A reflection on perfectionism by a perfectionist.
-Something I’ve known for a very long time is that I’m a bit of a perfectionist.
-Not a big surprise to those that know me well, but it made me think recently how this idea of perfection within our own work, or within the work we do with kids, can hold us back from making real progress.
+This episode is my first attempt at a podcast recording.
+It’s fitting that it’s a reflection on perfectionism by a perfectionist.
+Not a big surprise to those that know me well that I have the burden of being a perfectionist, something that greatly slows me down at times.
+It made me think recently how this idea of perfection within our own work, or within the work we do with kids, can hold us back from making real progress.

 This article begins a little bit of a new phase for my blog writing.
 I’m intrigued on how the multimedia effect of podcasting and blogging together on the same topic can enhance each other as a tool for learning.
 Getting over this idea of “perfection or nothing,” I started the adventure of podcasting recently.
 The podcast episode, also titled, The Problem with “Perfection,” is now included in my new Podcast.
 Find it anywhere you listen to them online.
 It’s also embedded at the end of this article.
 You can listen to it pretty much anywhere you listen to podcasts.

 - How fear holds us back from trying something new

 - Strategies to help ourselves and our students deal with perfectionism

 Feel free to listen to this episode using the above embedded Spotify app.
 Discipline Win Podcast is also available on all of your favorite podcast platforms, including Apple Podcasts, Spotify, Google Podcasts, Amazon Music, Stitcher, and more.
 Click on Anchor to see go to my podcast homepage to learn more and get all the exact links.

 The push for perfection both helps me obsess over details to improve projects in my life, but of course, at times costs me with relationships and anxiety.
 This isn’t something that I can just see happening and turn off and on.
 No, it’s not that simple.
 It’s a part of my personality that I was born with, my DNA that drives almost every action I make.
 Like many of our other personality traits, they can can be both a blessing and a curse.